 Ten years ago, a corporate data science team meant one or two PhD grads huddled together in the back corner of the IT department, infrequently sharing impressive machine learning models.
-Today, a data science team is a profit center—supporting directly or indirectly every department throughout the business.
-The value of understanding and acting on data is unquestioned and a data science function sits at every Fortune 500 company.
+Today, a data science team is a profit center - supporting directly or indirectly every department throughout the business.
+The value of understanding and acting on big data is unquestioned and a data science function sits at every Fortune 500 company.

-The function of data science is maturing within organizations, and so too, should our standards.
+The function of data science is maturing within organizations, and so too, are our data science standards.

 As data science outgrows a small, siloed department and becomes an integral supporting function at any modern organization, we have the responsibility to start paying much more attention to how our insights are being used.